How to become an IAS Officer?

 Mains exam cut-off is prepared on the basis of marks obtained in Paper I to Paper VII.
 Paper A and paper B are of qualifying nature.
 Candidates who clear the main exam cut-off are called for interview by UPSC.

 After interview final cut-off is prepared on the basis of total number secured in the mains exam and interview test.

 How to become an IAS officer?
 (Selection process)

 UPSC conducts CSE exam to select the candidates for IAS and other civil services of India.
 CSE exam is conducted in three stages:

-Mains: Main exam is the second stage that allows candidates to get the call for the personal interview.
+Mains: The Main exam is the second stage that allows candidates to get the call for the personal interview.
 Candidates who will get minimum qualifying marks in mains exam are eligible for interview process.

-Final merit list of selection process of IAS officer is prepared on the basis of total marks obtained in Mains and Interview test.
+Final merit list of the selection process of IAS officer is prepared on the basis of total marks obtained in Mains and Interview test.
 Candidates are deployed to various services as per their rank in merit list.

 Indian Polity for Civil Services Examinations